INDEPENDENT AUDITOR’S REPORT TO THE MEMBERS OF TRAFALGAR PROPERTY GROUP PLC

 How the scope of our audit responded to the key audit matter

-Obtaining management’s records of related parties – who they are, the nature of these relationships, whether any related party transactions have been entered into in the year and the nature of those transactions.
+Obtaining management’s record of related parties – who they are, the nature of these relationships, whether any related party transactions have been entered into in the year and the nature of those transactions.

 We discussed with management the nature and purpose of these items and considered whether disclosure sufficiently addressed these matters.